CFD-FEA-SERVICE/CloudHPC/README.md

 ### File: install
 installation script - The same one used on the remote virtual servers.
 Use it to reproduce the environment in your local machine

+### Folder: template
+*template* folder with suggested settings for the most common solvers

 ### Folder: scripts
 *scripts* folder with scripts available on the web app - add files on this folder in order to create your own script